 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Kerksick, Chad M.; Jagim, Andrew; Hagele, Anthony; and Jäger, Ralf, "Plant Proteins and Exercise: What Role Can Plant Proteins Have in Promoting Adaptations to Exercise?"
 (2021).
-Faculty Research Papers.
+Faculty Scholarship.
 14.